jayfranco999/preconfigured-jenkins-test/README.md

 - docker-compose.yml

 ### 4. Build and run the Docker Image using docker-compose
-cd to the local directory consisting this repo and run the following command to build and start the jenkins instance:
+cd to the local directory consisting this repo and run the following command to build and start the Jenkins instance:

 ```sh
 docker-compose up -d